A Prehistoric Excerpt of the Confederacy to Modern Day Government

 *The Great Compromise of Connecticut:*

-This compromise was called to recognize a system of state representatives base on the house population & equal representation in the Senate.
+This compromise was called to recognize a system of state representatives based on the house population & equal representation in the Senate.
 Unfortunately, not all state representatives agreed with the proposition.
 The largest states contributed more to militarily & economic.
 And because of this the largest states wanted more representation in congress than the smaller states.
 The smaller states argued that all states should have equal representation in congress.

 Now comes the issue of 3/5 Compromise.
-A condition were three out of five blacks were accepted in Congress as a compromise between Northern & Southern States.
+A condition where three out of five blacks were accepted in Congress as a compromise between Northern & Southern States.
 A compromise which the Northern States did not wish to accept for the fear that the Southern States would become too powerful in congress.
 The Southern States Agricultural businesses depended on slavery for economic opportunities and advantages, while the northern states depended most on the manufacturing industry.
 In that respect, the Northern States were less dependent on slavery.

 Finally they arrived at an agreement, for every five slaves owned by the Southern States three would be counted as proportional representation in the house.
 This compromise was not about blacks being considered less than a person, but more so a matter of distribution of political power.
 If it was up the Southern States all slaves would have been counted because these States would have had the advantage of gaining more representatives in the house of congress.